StewAlexander-com/NetVendor/TUTORIAL.md

    - `os.chdir(temp_dir)` changes to the temporary directory

 3. **Test execution**:
-   - `main()` runs NetVendor with the mocked arguments
+   - `main()` runs ShadowVendor with the mocked arguments
-   - NetVendor processes the test file and generates outputs
+   - ShadowVendor processes the test file and generates outputs

 4. **Assertion validation**:
    - `assert (temp_dir / "output" / "...-Devices.csv").exists()` checks if CSV was created